jmarkowski/secret-santa-mailer/README.md

 # Wish List

 *  Make it compatible with non-gmail accounts.
-*  Allow the email configuration to be tested.
 *  Add support for allowing a recipient to have a gift "wish list" that may be added in an email.